-In Snohomish County, our health district inspectors conduct risk-based inspections.
+In Snohomish County, our health inspectors conduct risk-based inspections.
 They work to educate all food establishment operators, their employees and the public in proper food handling procedures.
 Their goal is to help operators become active managers and stop problems before they occur.
 This preventative approach reduces foodborne illness and creates a safer food establishment for the public.

 Restaurant inspection reports are available online.

 Inspectors will focus their inspections on the food safety concepts that are most likely to lead to foodborne illness.
 Depending on the operation, these may include:

 - Managers and workers understand food safety concepts

 - Managers are ensuring that sick food workers stay home

 - Food workers are washing their hands

 - Foods are protected from cross-contamination, especially between raw animal foods and all other food items

 - Raw animal foods are thoroughly cooked before serving